Rapptz/discord.py/docs/guide/interactions/context_menus.rst

         await interaction.response.send_message(f"Interacting with message {message.content}.", ephemeral=True)

 - The ``name`` argument of the :func:`@context_menu <.app_commands.context_menu>` decorator defines the command name that appears in the context menu.
-- The second argument can be of type :class:`.User`, :class:`.Member`, or Union[:class:`.User`, :class:`.Member`] for user context menus.
+- The second argument can be of type :class:`.User`, :class:`.Member`, or :class:`.User` | :class:`.Member` for user context menus.
-- Likewise, using the second argument of type :class:`.Message` will apply to message context menus.
+- Likewise, for message context menus, the second argument would be of type :class:`.Message`.
 - Any messages sent to the :attr:`~.Interaction.response` attribute of the :class:`.Interaction` will appear in the channel that the user of the context menu currently has open.
 - The profile image of the bot which owns a particular command will appear next to the command in the context menu.

-The ``User Context`` menu produces an option that looks like the following:
+The User Context Menu produces an option that looks like the following:

 .. image:: /images/guide/interactions/user_context_menu.png

-The ``Message Context`` menu produces an option that looks like the following:
+The Message Context Menu produces an option that looks like the following:

 .. image:: /images/guide/interactions/message_context_menu.png

-..
-    TODO: Move checks into separate guide.

 Checks
 ~~~~~~~